Incompleteness: The Limits of Science and Mind

 One more fundamental variable of CCI systems should be mentioned now, a variable we can call Incompleteness.
 This variable can also be thought of as beginning with an I, though its full name is computational or logical incompleteness.

-Incompleteness isn’t a goal however, but rather a condition of all computational systems in the universe, a state that always remains in spite of the Eight Goals.
+Incompleteness isn’t a goal however, but rather a condition of all computational systems in the universe, a state that always remains in spite of the Eight Values.
 Incompleteness doesn’t appear to accelerate like the Two D’s and the other Six I’s.
 It is instead a remainder quality, something “left over.”
 It is all the knowledge that remains unproven, all the futures that remain undetermined, it is everything our most adaptive intelligences never capture about reality, so it’s best thought of as a variable in its own class.